iams3cond/misc/labs/212/lab7.md

  * Node `e` has one child.
 We delete `e` and connect its child to `e`'s old parent.

  * Node `e` has two children.
+This is the most complicated case, so to make our lives easier, we use a trick: We're going to change the tree to an different (though equivalent) form which will allow us to simply delete the node in question we want using one of the (simpler) cases listed above.

+ To do this, first
-To handle this we use a trick.
-First, from `e`, go right once then retrieve the node as far down left as possible -- this effectively gives us the minimum value in this particular subtree.
-Next, replace the element stored in `e` with the found minimum.
+ from `e`, go right once -- then retrieve the node as far down left as possible.
+ This effectively gives us the  minimum value in this particular subtree.
+Next, replace the element stored in `e` with the minimum we just found.
 This will result in a duplicate in the right subtree, but it can be handled by one of the two other cases (it's guaranteed to have at most one child -- why?)